FuelLabs/fuel-indexer/docs/README.md

 #### 2.3.1 Starting an indexer service

 - To start an indexer service, we'll be spinning up Postgres and Fuel indexer containers via `docker compose`.
 Our indexer service will connect to Fuel's `beta-2` network so that we can index blocks and transactions from an _actual_ Fuel node.
-We'll use the `docker compose` file below, and spinning everything up with `docker compose up`.
+We'll use the `docker-compose.yaml` file below, and spinning everything up with `docker compose up`.

 > IMPORTANT: Ensure that any local Postgres instance that is running on port `5432` is stopped.

->
-> You can open up a `docker-compose.yaml` file in the same directory as your index manifest, and paste the YAML content below to this `docker-compose.yaml` file.
+You can open up a `docker-compose.yaml` file in the same directory as your index manifest, and paste the YAML content below to this `docker-compose.yaml` file.

 ```text
 version: "3.9"